A Lotte Data – Minecraft Data Pack

 • Shipwreck treasure chests are more likely to contain diamonds.

-• Monster room chests are more likely to contain golden apples, enchanted golden apples, gold ingots, Redstone dust, and gunpowder.
+• Monster room chests are more likely to contain golden apples, enchanted golden apples, gold ingots, Redstone dust, gunpowder, and name tags.

 • Stronghold corridor chests are more likely to contain Ender pearls, diamonds, golden apples, and enchanted books.